Gold

 As per PTCL’s currently initiated reality, e& stays, a more pressing question arises.
 Would both sides finally resolve the two-decade-old privatisation dispute?
 In January 2026, Pakistan’s Deputy Prime Minister, Ishaq Dar visited Dubai specifically to hold talks with Etisalat management of the matter.
 There was no confirmed outcome.
 Until the $800 million is settled, the relationship will remain unresolved regardless of what either party publicly announces.

-E and ptcl partnership under scrutiny
+e& and PTCL partnership under scrutiny

 Read More: https://timesofdubai.ae/uae-extreme-heat-safety-lifestyle-changes/